SoundPeats TrueFree/True Wireless Headphones Review

 The SoundPEATS TrueFree are truly wireless closed-back in-ears with impressive performance for their very low price point.
 They have an average sound quality with powerful bass, but veiled treble, which isn’t that impactful.
 They create a nice seal and offer good noise isolation for commuting.
 However, their case doesn’t protect the earbuds, they have shorter battery life than most headphones, and their one-button control scheme is quite limited.
 See our recommendations for the best cheap wireless earbuds, the best earbuds under $50, the best wireless headphones under $100, and the best cheap earbuds.

-The AUKEY Latitude Wireless are better headphones than the SoundPeats TrueFree/True Wireless.
-The AUKEY sound is more accurate, isolation performance is better, and they can connect to two devices simultaneously, which is convenient.
+The AUKEY Latitude are better headphones than the SoundPeats TrueFree/True Wireless.
+The AUKEY sound is more accurate, their isolation performance is better, and they can connect to two devices simultaneously, which is convenient.
 The AUKEY also support lower latency codecs.
 However, the SoundPeats are more lightweight and more comfortable inside the ear.
-Some may also prefer the truly wireless design of the SoundPeats and their charging case that’s convenient to charge the headphones anywhere.
+Some may also prefer the truly wireless design of the SoundPeats and their charging case, which makes it convenient to charge the headphones anywhere.

 Skullcandy Push Truly Wireless